denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 How about:
 "And if the two sources don't agree, it will be difficult to know which one is correct without making use of external information".
 DS: Yes, this reads better and is more unambiguous than the sentence from me.

+DR: Changed wording to:
+And if the two sources don't agree, it will be
+          difficult to know which one is correct without making use of information from outside the protocol.

 # Comment
 S 3.5.